mdia12/receipt-ocr/backend/README.md

-# Receipt OCR Backend
+# NovaReceipt Backend

-This is the FastAPI backend for the Receipt OCR SaaS.
+This is the FastAPI backend for NovaReceipt.
 It handles file uploads, OCR processing via Google Cloud Vision, data parsing, and export generation (Excel/PDF).

 ## Deployment on Render